CollaboRateMgmt/CollaboRate/README.md

 # How to use it?
 1. This software is intended to be used along with a conventional issue tracking system and a few individuals who are entrusted with project governance and architecting.
 2. The tool is a 'wizard' i.e. it is a very simple piece of software that guides a member of the crowd to do easiest possible software work in an indisputably measurable way.
+3. To read the details of the process please visit the wiki of this project.
+4. The tool is a few files to download.
+There is no build process; simply open CollaboRate.html in your web browser, preferably FireFox.